junnysmiles/Juns-Pay-Calculator-/README.md

 # Pay-Calculator-Android-App
-Mobile Application Development - COMP3074 in Computer Science with George Brown College.
-Assignment 1 - Pay Calculator
+Mobile Application Development - Pay Calculator.
+A simple Android application that calculates pay based on certain numbers.
+Using Android Studio to create the application, & coding in Java to create functionality.
+Including a nice, yet simple UI/UX design.